Roger de Quincy, 2nd Earl of Winchester: Early life

 The de Quincy family, originating from the village of Cuinchy in Artois, had been prominent in England and Scotland from about 1130.
-Roger, second son and eventual heir of Saer de Quincy, 1st Earl of Winchester, and his wife Margaret, younger daughter of Robert de Beaumont, 3rd Earl of Leicester, probably joined his father on the Fifth Crusade, during which the elder de Quincy fell sick in Egypt and died.
+Roger, second son and eventual heir of Saer de Quincy, 1st Earl of Winchester, and his wife Margaret, younger daughter of Robert de Beaumont, 3rd Earl of Leicester.
+Roger was likely the son that Saer handed over to King John in 1213 as a Scottish hostage to ensure the Anglo-Scottish treaty of 1212.
+He first became involved in politics in 1215, when he, along with Saer and the leaders of the baronial rebellion against John, was excommunicated by Innocent III.
+However, he did not play a major role in the civil war that erupted after the king's death.
+Roger probably joined his father on the Fifth Crusade, during which the elder de Quincy fell sick in Egypt and died.
 Since Roger's older brother Robert had died a few years earlier, he inherited his father's estates on his return, but was not recognised as earl until his mother died in 1235.